RedHatNordicsSA/linux4win/content/assign3.md

 ```
 ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQDSCAXaZu7Bz4eSs/zyRi1MB1Nm7oR5XXBkjvbhpDdszPkUouDk+2MJ6/nK19NEtJ1yGU6t02kPQLTq6aOvUaPZsQ+wXFL3qPWhxSb60Tbc/t1+Nhh9FfeIQO+cqzq4PtCkC7DThSjParCkmkTn5JnIYNaVvOimaI9c4lO0qrt+6kdty2oTIbdcOrM0CERDBWhzECCmCDpAXv6R4/G+g2WXTXefpmGgwEdNiDVfV79niJQj4DnG0DVQV/uFNKoV/AyzGcKFVNzaO7PSqoY5kdQjlAEa3tr2SETLH8jjSec7ux4BDoAyPU+qNLWTCHNnlZ6yB4isbPbKw5RcOaDnZiLr rhel@linux4win
 ```
-We are interested in the long string between *ssh-rsa* and *rhel@linux4win*.
-Copy this string and paste into a notebook somewhere to save.
-We will use this again soon.
+We are interested in the long string between *ssh-rsa* and *rhel@hostname*.
+This string can be used to authenticate password-less from this server to that other server.

 Now we are going to send this key to another server.
 For this you need the ip of the server or the FQDN.
 ```